-FMIG Cookout with Family Medicine faculty, residents and interested students, August 20.
+View photos of our FMIG Cookout with Family Medicine faculty, residents and interested students on August 21, 2014 HERE!

-NCAFP Winter Meeting in Asheville, NC, December 5-8.
+NCAFP Winter Family Physicians Weekend in Asheville, NC, December 4-7.

 Our Community Outreach program is entitled Tar Wars.
 It is an educational program that teaches 5th graders about the detriments of smoking.
 This is a minimal time commitment and a fantastic experience.
 This program should be underway in the schools in February.
 For scheduling information, contact Jock Moore.
 For more info, please contact Jock and/or visit the Tar Wars website at www.tarwars.org.